Risheit/Scenes/docs/ExampleUseCase.md

 text-based RPG.
 Areas and locations are created through Scenes, and current game states are decided through Sections reading the EventLog.
-Combat is handled by a seperate library, but the calling of combat and combat results are handled through Scenes.
+Combat is handled by a separate library, but the calling of combat and combat results are handled through Scenes.